 Toolkit

 Welcome to the Data Advocacy for All Toolkit!
-This is a curated collection of teaching resources designed to support data advocacy, including readings, assignments, lesson plans, and more.
-Use the buttons below to filter resources by their Resource Type
+This curated collection of educational resources is designed to support the teaching of data advocacy, including readings, assignments, lesson plans, and more.
+Use the buttons below to filter resources by their Literacy Domain/Subdomain and Resource Type, or search for specific keywords across the resources.

 Resource Types